-“I wanted to get involved because it was an opportunity to make a difference,” says Maria, software development manager in Capgemini’s Madrid office.
+“I wanted to get involved because it was an opportunity to make a difference,” says Maria, software development manager at Capgemini’s Madrid office.
 “The hours I invested in the training are nothing compared to the opportunity to change people’s lives.”

-“My module focused on how to search for a job with your mobile phone, including advice on sending emails and managing your profile on job portals” she explains.
-“We tried to be as practical as possible, so the participants could take the knowledge away and confidently apply the skills themselves in the future.”
+“My module focused on teaching participants how to search for a job with their mobile phone, and giving advice on sending emails and managing a profile on job portals,” she explains.
+“We tried to be as practical as possible, so the participants could take the knowledge away with them, and confidently apply the skills by themselves in the future.”

 “Some of my colleagues have said to me that they don’t think they would be good teachers.
 But it’s not really about teaching; it’s about being sensitive to the problems of others.
 I make sure I recommend it to everyone.
 For some of us, it’s easy to write an email to apply for a job, but for others it’s much more difficult.
 We should remember this.”